3 Series

 = 3

-2. One can usually find a sensible series to compare with just by thinking about how a
+2. One can sometimes find a sensible comparison series by considering how a

 n

-when n is very large.
-For instance, a
+n.
+For instance, when n is large, a

 n